phha/wat/README.md

 It's a simple command line tool to get short answers from Wolfram Alpha.

 ```
-> wat is the cirumference of the moon`
+> wat is the circumference of the moon`
 about 10921 kilometers
 ```